 Defining Civil Twilight

-Civil twilight is the time right after sunset or just before sunrise when the sun is below the horizon but there’s still enough light to see without artificial illumination.
+Civil twilight is the time just after sunset or just before sunrise when the sun is below the horizon, but there’s still enough natural light to see without artificial illumination.

 UAS Anti-Collision Lighting at Night

-You can legally fly during civil twilight as long as your drone’s lights are visible for at least 3 statute miles.
+Drone pilots are allowed to fly during civil twilight and at night only if the drone is equipped with anti-collision lights that are visible for at least 3 statute miles.

 Autokinesis: